Raster graphics

-In computer graphics and digital photography, a raster graphic represents a two-dimensional picture as a rectangular matrix or grid of square pixels, viewable via a computer display, paper, or other display medium.
-A raster is technically characterized by the width and height of the image in pixels and by the number of bits per pixel.
-Raster images are stored in image files with varying dissemination, production, generation, and acquisition formats.
+In computer graphics and digital photography, a raster graphic, raster image, or simply raster is a digital image made up of a rectangular grid of tiny colored (usually square) so-called pixels.
+Unlike vector graphics which use mathematical formulas to describe shapes and lines, raster images store the exact color of each pixel, making them ideal for photographs and images with complex colors and details.
+Raster images are characterized by their dimensions (width and height in pixels) and color depth (the number of bits per pixel).
+They can be displayed on computer displays, printed on paper, or viewed on other media, and are stored in various image file formats.

-The printing and prepress industries know raster graphics as contones (from continuous tones).
+The printing and prepress industries know raster graphics as contones (from "continuous tones").
 In contrast, line art is usually implemented as vector graphics in digital systems.

 Many raster manipulations map directly onto the mathematical formalisms of linear algebra, where mathematical objects of matrix structure are of central concern.

+Raster or gridded data may be the result of a gridding procedure.

 Etymology

 The word "raster" has its origins in the Latin rastrum (a rake), which is derived from radere (to scrape).
-It originates from the raster scan of cathode ray tube (CRT) video monitors, which paint the image line by line by magnetically or electrostatically steering a focused electron beam.
+It originates from the raster scan of cathode-ray tube (CRT) video monitors, which draw the image line by line by magnetically or electrostatically steering a focused electron beam.
 By association, it can also refer to a rectangular grid of pixels.
 The word rastrum is now used to refer to a device for drawing musical staff lines.